AriezLabs/fsim/README.md

 # fsim

-An implementation of a DFA in Swift.
+A finite automata simulator in Swift.
 Automata are specified in a simple DSL explained below.

 ## Specification syntax